Fudan-iGEM/2025-wiki/pages/experiments.md

    | **5** |     Nuclease-Free Water     | Bring up to 10 &mu;L |
    |       |          **Total**          |        **10**        |

-2. Incubate the reaction at 37°C for 4 h, and then 65°C for 20 min to heat inactivate the enzymes.
+2. Incubate the reaction at 37°C for 4 h, and then gel extract the large DNA fragment (&gt; 1.77 kb).

-3. Take 1 &mu;L digested vector, add 0.25 &mu;L each of new 5' and 3' HA, 0.25 &mu;L [BsmBI](https://www.neb.com/en/products/r0739-bsmbi-v2), and 0.25 &mu;L T4 DNA Ligase to a total reaction volume of 2 &mu;L, and then conduct 37°C - 16°C 2-min cycling of Golden Gate assembly for 25 cycles.
+3. Take 1 &mu;L digested vector, add 0.25 &mu;L each of new 5' and 3' HA, 0.25 &mu;L [BsmBI](https://www.neb.com/en/products/r0739-bsmbi-v2), and 0.25 &mu;L T4 DNA Ligase to a total reaction volume of 2 &mu;L, and then conduct 42°C - 16°C 2-min cycling of Golden Gate assembly for 25 cycles.
 Preform [bateria transformation](https://2023.igem.wiki/fudan/experiments/#plasmid-transformation) as described above.

 4. Once correct bacteria clones are obtained, use [BpiI](https://www.thermofisher.com/order/catalog/product/FD1014) to [introduce the selection marker into the vector](#golden-gate-assembly).